 ABC Radio Perth By Emma Wynne

 A number of initiatives in Perth are challenging our throwaway culture by encouraging community giving, repairing and more thoughtful buying.

 group in early 2016 as a way to solve a few problems after moving house, but it has become so much more.
 “I had just moved, got rid of some things, needed some things, didn’t know any of my neighbours yet, and that was right around the time I heard about the international Buy Nothing project,” Mr Klein said.
 He set up a Facebook group for people in his suburb to offer things they no longer wanted free to people in the area.
 The idea took off and there are now 110 groups with 55,000 members throughout Western Australia.

 Residents have since offered everything from cars and pianos to small glass jars.
-“You become more woven into your community through the exchanges you have with your neighbours,” Mr Klein told ABC Radio Perth.
+“You become more woven into your community through the exchanges you have with your neighbours,” Mr Klein told ABC Radio Perth

 Millions of things given away